figaw/praqma.com/_training/git-mastering.md

 title:    Mastering Git
 duration: Two days
 level:    Software developers, Architects, DevOps and Continuous Delivery practitioners
-caption:  Use this training to get to gain a deep understanding of Git
+caption:  Use this training to gain a deep understanding of Git
 type:     This class has plenty of hands-on exercises to familiarize you with the nitty-gritty details of Git.
 You will leave this course as a Git master.
 location: Copenhagen, Stockholm, Oslo
-avatar:   /images/training/git-logo.png
+avatar:   /images/training/master_git_4x3.png
 ---

 ## Two Day on-site intensive hands-on training